ChrisYan-YMH/PortfolioProject/README.md

 4. Power BI
 - Visualization, Data Cleaning with Power Query, DAX formula will be showcased in the project
 - More details in the Power BI folder

+5. PredictiveAnalysis
+- Multiple predictive models will be implemented for the forecast of Hong Kong optical retial GDP
+- Tools, like Excel and SAS has been used